 Decomposability of an inequality index implies a coherent relationship between inequality in the whole population and inequality in its constituent mutually exclusive subgroups.
 An index is additively decomposable if it can be written as a weighted sum of the within-subgroup inequality indices plus a between-subgroup term based on mean equivalent incomes and subgroup sizes.
 Indices of the generalized-entropy family are additively decomposable and can be written as where GEW is within-group inequality, and GEB is between-group inequality.
 Within-group inequality is defined as

-$$GE(a;t,\theta) = GEW(a;t,\theta) + GEB(a;t,\theta), \tag{3}$$
+(3)

+$$GE(a; s, \theta) = GEW(a; s, \theta) + GEB(a; s, \theta)$$

+,